-Tasigna (nilotinib) is a cancer treatment for adult patients with newly diagnosed Philadelphia chromosome positive chronic myeloid leukemia (Ph+ CML) in the chronic phase.
-Tasigna is also approved for the treatment of chronic phase and accelerated phase Ph+ CML in adult patients resistant or intolerant to at least one prior therapy, including imatinib.
+Tasigna (nilotinib) is a cancer treatment for adult patients with newly diagnosed Philadelphia chromosome-positive chronic myeloid leukemia in chronic phase (Ph+ CML-CP).
+Tasigna is also approved for the treatment of chronic phase and accelerated phase Ph+ CML in adult patients resistant or intolerant to prior therapy including imatinib.
+The European label also includes data from the ENESTfreedom and ENESTop clinical trials on stopping therapy in eligible patients with Ph+ CML-CP – a concept known as Treatment-free Remission (TFR) – in both the first-line setting and after switching from imatinib.

 This information is based on the European Summary of Product Characteristics.
 The prescribing information in your country may vary; please consult your local prescribing information and/or contact your local Novartis representative.